mp-se/pressuremon/docs/_sources/hardware.rst.txt

   charger and voltage divider for measuring battery.
 (The s2 does not support bluetooth).
 If you want to use any of these boards the pinout is the same.

-  Another limitation is that the ESP32c3 and ESP32s2 only have one I2C hardware controller so currently only one sensor is supported on those boards.
-ESP32s3 is the only board that can support two sensors at the same time.
+  Some boards only have one I2C hardware controller (ESP32s2 and ESP32c3) so here the second sensor uses a software based driver which is slightly slower.

 Custom boards